ItPalakpak/COUNSELIGN_FREYNSIS_WEB_VERSION/memory-bank/systemPatterns.md

   2. Enter reason → click `#confirmRejectionBtn` → open `#confirmationModal` with action `reject` and carry `data-reason`.
   3. Click `#confirmActionBtn` → call `updateAppointmentStatus(id, 'rejected', reason)`.
 - Direct auto-reject from footer click is removed to prevent bypassing reason capture.

+## Appointment List Prioritisation Pattern

+**Purpose**: Ensure counselors and admins see the most urgent appointments first while keeping chronological context for all records.

+**Key Behaviours**:
+- Appointment filters default to `Pending` so newly submitted requests are surfaced immediately.
+- A dedicated `View All Appointments` toggle beside the status select lifts the status filter (while keeping the date filter) so every status appears without manual dropdown changes.
+- When the toggle is active the button label switches to `Show Pending Only`, the status select is disabled, and the list reverts to pending-only when toggled back.
+- Sorting logic always places pending entries before other statuses and orders every entry chronologically using the appointment’s preferred date/time (with safe fallbacks to `created_at`).

+**Implementation Files**:
+- Counselor: `app/Views/counselor/appointments.php`, `public/js/counselor/appointments.js`
+- Admin: `app/Views/admin/appointments.php`, `public/js/admin/appointments.js`

+**Notes**:
+- Time parsing extracts the first segment of the preferred time range and supports both 12-hour (AM/PM) and 24-hour strings.
+- The toggle deliberately disables the status select to avoid conflicting filters while in “view all” mode.

 Admin Scheduled Appointments Calendar:
 - Updated `app/Views/admin/scheduled_appointments.php` to use a two-column layout `csq-layout` with a right sidebar mini-calendar identical to the counselor view.